jimmy-park/hex/README.md

   - `std::to_chars`
 - C++20
   - `std::format`
-- Custom hex functions using lookup table
+- Custom hex functions
+  - `Naive` : 4-bit shift then correct ASCII value
+  - `LUT1` : 4-bit shift with a 16-bit lookup table
+  - `LUT2` : 16-bit shift with a 16-bit lookup table
+  - `LUT3` : 16-bit shift with a 512-bit lookup table
+  - `SWAR` : use SIMD Within A Register (SWAR) techniques

 ## Build